Skidamek/AutoModpack/README.md

 and you are good to go!

 Doesn't work?
-Check `hostIp` in `/automodpack/automodpack-server.json` and make sure it's correct. (same as your server ip/domain)
+Check minecraft server logs!

 #### Do you want to add more content to your modpack?
 - By default, the modpack will automatically synchronize all mods, configs from default server directories to the modpack.
 (Check `syncedFiles` list in `/automodpack/automodpack-server.json`)